rjinaga/IocServiceStack/README.md

-# NInterservice
+# IocServiceStack

-NInterservice is a open source .NET library for multi-services communication through multi-level dependency injection.
+IocServiceStack is a open source .NET library for multi-services communication through multi-level dependency injection.
 This separates the concerns of application layers.
 This makes the layers configurable, but not required to reference the dependent layer at design time.

 ### Supports